PIH/analytics-incubator/README.md

 This repository represents a series of spikes and experiments with a variety of software platforms that are used for data integration, ETL, analytics and reporting.

-Each of the directories included here encapsulates a docker-compose setup that contains related services to achieve a particular function.
+Many of the directories included here encapsulate a docker-compose setup that contains related services to achieve a particular function.
 In order to connect the containers between these together, all of them will share a common network and will be able to communicate with each other using the container names and ports defined.
 The common docker network these will share is called "openmrs-analytics-network", and should be created as follows:

 ```shell
 docker network create openmrs-analytics-network